Oct 13, 2022 · 8 min read

 What research is being done to better understand the role of inflammation in disease?

 Inflammation has a layered impact on our biology, from the systemic effects on our whole body (like fever), right down to the target cells and tissues.
-The CZI Single-Cell Biology team funds inflammation grants and brings together collaborations of researchers with a variety of expertise to develop tools to study inflammation at the cellular level.
+The CZI Cell Science (formerly the Single-Cell Biology) team funds inflammation grants and brings together collaborations of researchers with a variety of expertise to develop tools to study inflammation at the cellular level.
 Using single-cell methods brings unprecedented technical resolution to a biologically complex process.
 This approach may help us better understand specific cells or groups of cells that contribute to inflammation in specific diseases or are common to many diseases.
 Read on for highlights from this research network and the insights they have been uncovering:

 Research on How Lifestyle Changes Impact the Body’s Inflammatory Response